oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 with identical or narrower scope (access tokens may have a shorter lifetime and fewer permissions than authorized by the resource owner).
-Issuing a refresh token is optional at the discretion of the authorization server.
-If the authorization server issues a refresh token, it is included when issuing an access token (i.e., step (4) in
+Issuing a refresh token is optional at the discretion of the authorization server, and may be issued based on properties of the client, properties of the request, policies within the authorization server, or any other criteria.
+If the authorization server issues a refresh token, it is included when issuing an access token (i.e., step (2) in
 {{fig-refresh-token-flow}}).

 A refresh token is a string representing the authorization granted to the client by the resource owner.
-The string is usually opaque to the client.
-The token denotes an identifier used to retrieve the authorization information.
+The string is considered opaque to the client.
+The refresh token may be an identifier used to retrieve the authorization information or may encode this information into the string itself.
 Unlike access tokens, refresh tokens are intended for use only with authorization servers and are never sent to resource servers.